Seed Spot's Demo Day Showcases New Business Ventures in Downtown Phoenix

 Michaelree and her husband were awarded a $10,000 grant, courtesy of the Arizona Community Foundation's Pakis Center for Business Philanthropy.
 The money stipulates certain benchmarks for their proposed business, Gave in America, which takes the traditional model of donating unwanted items and turns it into a shared, online marketplace.
 Their "goods for good people" idea combines the ease of Craigslist with the tax deductibility of Goodwill to promote socially conscious shopping.

 But the biggest award of the night, a $15,000 donation, and certainly the concept that garnered the most applause, went to Skate After School, a joint effort by speaker Ryan Lay, Bobby Green and Tim Ward to bring positive extracurricular activities to latchkey kids.
 Twenty-two percent of kids take care of themselves after school, and while the two-year-old program has already been implemented in three area schools -- reaching 150 kids through the creation of 100 skateboards -- the trio hope to reach 10 schools (or 300 kids) by January of next year.
+The non-profit hand-holder announced its third class of "students" earlier this year with a party at The Duce in downtown Phoenix -- many of whom made it to the stage Thursday night.

 Seven men and five women made up the nine venture businesses that presented on stage.
 Focuses ranged from food to fitness, with plans projected for profitable, often national growth in a few years time.
 The vast majority had already begun the process in their own desert backyards with the remaining few poised to launch pilot programs in a matter of months.